 - When a site is QAed and ready to launch, the PM should set up a final walkthrough call with the client to ensure we have their blessing to launch, and a launch-day call in which many project team members are present to deploy the site to production.

 The ideal meeting schedule will vary greatly based on the project itself.
 When in doubt, PMs should ask the team and client for their opinion on how many meetings are necessary or helpful.
 PMs must always consider the budget impact of meetings.
 Especially when multiple Cantilever team members are involved, meetings are costly.
 Never take an hour when 30 minutes will do, and if a meeting can be replaced with an email or Loom video, do it.

-When we have an ongoing relationship with a client, it is also helpful to conduct periodic check-in meetings.
-In an ongoing relationship we will have a backlog of work from which the client chooses specific items for us to focus on each month or quarter.
+Ongoing projects should have periodic check-in meetings.
+In an ongoing relationship we will have a backlog of work from which the stakeholders help to choose specific items for us to focus on each month or quarter.
 A regular checkin is a great opportunity to review that list with the client and discuss new items to add to the backlog as well.
 This kind of meeting is billable and well worth the time from the client’s perspective.

 Additionally, Strategists should try to have a big-picture call with clients about once a year to check in on their business at large and get their feedback on our work with them.